Bryukh/checkio-articles/i-love-python.md

 Hi, CiO friends!

 On CheckiO we have various missions.
-Sometimes you need just solve input-output function.
+Sometimes you just need to solve input-output function.
 Sometimes it's codeGolf.
-Sometimes you will try play a game with score.
+Sometimes you will play a game with score.
-But couple missions are different.
-These are Creative or code essay missions.
+But the couple of missions are different.
+These are Creative or as we call them "code essay" missions.
-In this kind tasks you don't need to solve anything -- one test and any or a given answer.
+In this kind of tasks you don't need to solve anything -- one test and any or a given answer.
-But you could write you thoughts about the given problem in code (or in code comments).
+But you can write you thoughts about the given problem in code (or in code comments).
-And we will look at ["I Love Python" mission][] today.
+And today we will look at ["I Love Python" mission][iluvpython].

 ## Description